codr7/g-fu/v1/README.md

 42
 ```

-If you still can't see it, imagine an expensive computation before the `load` that is used after.
+If you still can't see the point, imagine an expensive computation before the `load` that is used after.

 ```
 (fun fib (n (a 0) (b 1)))